Immunization Requirements (K-12)

 Iowa Immunization Requirements for School Entry

 Before entering the indicated grade level, the student must have documentation of the required doses of each vaccine listed below.
+Revised by the Iowa Dept. of Health in July 2024.

-Kindergarten | Polio | 4 doses with at least one dose after the age of 4 |
+Kindergarten | Polio | 4 doses with at least 1 dose received on or after 4 years of age; or 3 doses if the third dose was received on or after 4 years of age. |

-Kindergarten | Varicella | 2 doses or proof of having chickenpox |
+Kindergarten | Varicella | 2 doses or proof of having chickenpox . |

 The Tdap requirement has been in place since the 2013/14 school year and requires a booster dose of Tetanus, Diphtheria, and acellular Pertussis containing vaccine for students entering 7th grade, regardless of the interval since the last Tetanus/Diphtheria containing vaccine.
 Pertussis (whooping cough) is a very contagious disease that causes violent coughing fits that make it hard to breathe.